Men’s Behaviour Change Program

 - success strategies

 The program is very active with lots of physical exercises alternated with group-discussions.
 Each lesson is supported with questions and simple assignments in order to make a successful integration with every day-life.

 Young Eagles Program

-The mission of the Young Eagles Program is to provide a motivational aviation experience, focusing on a demonstration flight in an aeroplane.
-These flights are provided free of charge!
-It is our aim for the student to share in the exhilaration and freedom of flight just as their pilot, whose life has been positively influenced by aviation, has done.
-The hope is that the experience will spark a young person’s curiosity to learn more about aviation.
-A Young Eagle will also come to see and understand - as seen above through the eyes of an eagle - the true potential of life lies beyond everyday surroundings and may be reached through the pursuit of high personal goals.
+As a pilot, I have organised for these students to participate in the Royal Victorian Young Eagles Program at Moorabbin airport, culminating in a demonstration flight in a plane.
+These flights are provided free of charge.
+As a pilot, I want to share the exhilaration and freedom of flight with these young men.
+Aviation has been an overwhelmingly positive experience in my life and my hope is that the experience will spark the participant's curiosity to learn more about this field.
+A Young Eagle will also come to see and understand - as seen above through the eyes of an eagle - the true potential of life that lies beyond their everyday surroundings and that they can reach their goals through hard work and dedication.

 Individual counselling has been very empowering for both students and parents, particularly around issues associated with family conflict and violence.
 Over the years I have been able to encourage parents to engage with my adult programs which are run in the evenings.
 This has been particularly helpful for families where there has been police and Child Protection involvement.
 There is further information regarding this on the web site.